applecare-media-coders/lead-developer-interview-template/README.md

 #### Deliverables
 Implement the main SPEditor page following the video prototype (in the above paragraph).
 The implementation should be JS-based.

-__Note__: your team members (who will maintain the tool) work in vanilla JS, React and Redux.
-These libraries are not a constraint, but consider it when you choose the JS solution.

   Listed below are the functionality items that should be implemented.
 They are listed in order of importance, so work in that order.
    1. When the page loads it shows a new empty project, with all frames empty; no data retrieval from a backend is necessary